nextthingco/docs/Gadget-docs/source/includes/_build.md

 ## Two Ways to Build With Gadget

-Follow these two tutorials to get familiar with the two ways you can work with Gadget.
-They each outline a different process.
-The both use Python and the CHIP_IO python library with a simple script that blinks an LED on pin 36, CSID0.

 1. **Pull images**, including our demos, from Docker Hub and deploy to hardware.
 See the Pull Images LINK section to learn about this process.

 2. **Build images** locally on a development computer.
 Use GadgetCLI to deploy and run containers on C.H.I.P.
 Pro and other Gadget supported hardware.
 See the Build Images Locally section LINK to learn more.

+Follow the two Blink Example tutorials and get familiar with the ways you can work with Gadget.
+They each outline a different process.
+They both use Python and the CHIP_IO python library with a simple script that blinks an LED on pin 36, CSID0.

 **Circuit**